n00242958/awd_ca1/README.md

 search keywords.
 The search bar slots into the navbar at the top of any page and lets you easily find whatever movie anywhere you are on the website.

+During this week I also refactored my movie blades to simply accept a $movie object instead of its exploded individual fields.

 ### Week 4